 Both the Angels and the D-Backs sailed through their first round games Saturday in Eureka.
 The Angels won over Klamath-Trinity No. 2 by a score of 14-1, Sam Betts blasted a 3-run home run in the contest played at host field, Haney Park.
 The D-Backs used multiple pitchers in their 11-3 win over Klamath Trinity No. 1 at Highland Park, with Holden Palmer getting the start on the mound and the victory.
 Sunday's matchup was more competitive for the teams as the Eel River Angels faced the No. 1 Redwood Empire A's while the D-Backs squared off against Eureka No. 2.

 The Angels jumped to a 3-0 lead in the first inning versus the A's and never relinquished the lead.
 Sam Betts got the start and pitched nearly a complete game getting 14 strikeouts against the A's batters.
-There were however some tense moments in the final inning as the

 Meanwhile, the D-Backs shut out Eureka No. 2 by a score of 10-0.
 Again the D-Backs went with the multiple pitchers approach.
 Over the weekend, the hard hitting D-Backs hit two inside the park home runs, one by Cody Emmons and a bases-loaded slam by Collin Newman.
 Monday night the D-Backs continued their winning ways in a much tighter contest.
 Holden Palmer went the distance on the mound, striking out a dozen in a win over the Redwood Empire Angels.
 Palmer also produced a double and triple at the plate, while teammate Carlos Bernal had a 2 RBI double, Dylan Verbich, Gabe Sandberg, Cody Emmons and Theron Dale each had important hits and Eel River won 4-2 over Redwood Empire.